Skip to content

 2. Dataset Schema Configuration:

-• Solution: To address this issue, carefully review the schema's required fields, data types, and other properties.
-If any property of the schema requires an update, perform the necessary changes using the obsrv/v1/datasets/update endpoint
+• Solution: Review the schema’s required fields, data types, and other properties.
+If any property requires an update, perform the necessary changes using the obsrv/v1/datasets/update endpoint.

-2. Overview: This error occurs (ERR_DENORM_1014) when a dataset is configured with denorm but lacks a denorm key.
+Overview: This error occurs when a dataset is configured with denorm but lacks a denorm key.

 1. Event Correction: